groovy-tutorial/groovy-tutorial/manuscript/08/08_13_Enums.md

     CREDIT
     FAIL

-Unfortunately, according to Groovy, the next highest grade after `CREDIT` is `FAIL` - the `next` function .
+Unfortunately, according to Groovy, the next highest grade after `CREDIT` is `FAIL` - the `next` function just loops back to the first constant.
 This next version will fix that by overriding the default behaviours for `next` and `previous`:

 {lang=groovy}